 Creatine, just like every other supplement, can get pretty complicated to manage.
 It’s also important that you take it the right way so that it works properly.
 So, should you be taking creatine every day?

 While that’s the simple explanation, there are a lot of caveats that you should know about.
-Below, I’ll go over everything you need to know.
+Below, I’ll go over what to do if you miss a day of creatine, as well as everything else you need to know.

 Yes, You Should Take Creatine Every Day

 In your muscle cells, you have reserves of creatine.
 When you take creatine as a supplements, it fills up these reserves so they can be used when your body needs it.
 Every day, whether or not you’re taking it, your body uses up these reserves of creatine.

 When you use creatine as a supplement, the goal is to fill up these reserves completely, so that your body has it when it needs it.
 Every day that you don’t take creatine, your reserves are less filled up and aren’t replenished until the next day that you take it.